OmarRyanBekdash/QuickQuotes/README.md

 intact, you can successfully build it.
 AFTER BUILDING: don't press anything.
 Go back to the code and uncomment everything you commented before.
 Building the project should have allowed the cocoapods to be recognized.
-Now the app is usable.